 On 5 June, he returned to Arles with nine new drawings and three new paintings.
-In his studio, he turned some of the drawings into paintings.
+In his studio, he used some of his drawings for further paintings.
 When he got home, he wrote to his brother Theo in delight:

-Vincent was pleased with his five-day trip to Saint-Maries-de-la-Mer and hoped to return, preferably in high season, when there would be people on the beach, but he never did.
+Vincent was pleased with his five-day trip to Saint-Maries-de-la-Mer and hoped to return, preferably in high season, when there would be people on the beach.
+He never did.